rahulpanthi456/OS-Coursework/week5.md

 ## Automatic Security Updates Configuration

-To reduce exposure to known vulnerabilities, automatic security updates were configured using the unattended-upgrades mechanism.
-This ensures that critical security patches are applied automatically without manual intervention.
+The unattended-upgrades mechanism was used to set up automatic security updates to lessen exposure to known vulnerabilities.
+This guarantees the automatic application of crucial security updates without the need for human intervention.

-The configuration was verified to confirm that security repositories are enabled and that automatic updates are scheduled correctly.
-This measure improves long-term system resilience by minimising patching delays.
+The configuration was checked to make sure that automatic updates are properly scheduled and that security repositories are enabled.
+By reducing patching delays, this measure enhances long-term system resilience.

 **Evidence**